anestisZioulis/Shelldom/README.md

 <!-- INSTALLATION -->
 # <pre align="center">Installation</pre>
-To use this program you can download the latest release and use the executable inside.
+To use this program you can download the latest <a href="https://github.com/anestisZioulis/Shelldom/releases/">release</a> and use the executable inside.
 Also, you can compile the source code manually or through an IDE with a bundled compiler:

 <br>

 <ul>
-  <li>[1] Download the latest release and run the executable.</li>
+  <li>[1] Download the latest <a href="https://github.com/anestisZioulis/Shelldom/releases/">release</a> and run the executable.</li>
   <h4 align="center">or</h4>
   <li>[2] Download JetBrains CLion or another IDE that includes the compiler.</li>
   <h4 align="center">or</h4>